Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 The `project` function takes a project name, after which one may specify the languages that the project will use.
 As a side-effect, it will create variables we might use later on.

 As for the actual invocation, let's say we created a `build` subdirectory.
-From there, we might say
+Inside that directory, we might give the following command:

 | Linux | Windows |
 | ----- | ------- |
 | `cmake ../` | `cmake -G "NMake Makefiles" ..\` |

-which will instruct cmake, to look for a CMakeLists.txt file one folder up from the working directory.
+which will instruct cmake to look for a `CMakeLists.txt` file one folder up from the working directory.
 The path provided may be relative or absolute.
 Makefiles will be generated in the working directory (the place from where we invoked CMake).

-Unfortunately, there is no way to tell CMake, which is the default generator we would like to use system wide, and the default on Windows is `Visual Studio 15 2017`.
-The generated MSBuild files are fairly verbose on the command-line and not ideal for learning.
+Unfortunately, there is no way to tell CMake which is the default generator we would like to use system wide.
+The default on Windows is `Visual Studio 15 2017`; the generated MSBuild files are fairly verbose on the command-line and not ideal for learning.

-_If the extra typing troubles Windows users, bare with me, because ultimately we will leave behind the command-line as it is and use CMake from an IDE that supports it.
+_If the extra typing troubles Windows users, bear with me, because ultimately we will leave behind the command-line as it is and use CMake from an IDE that supports it.
 CLI usage is solely for the sake of better understanding what's going on under the hood._